 “I chose this business because I wanted to be creative, to differentiate myself from others, and have something I own.
 Being a leader was always my dream.”

-Through Camfed’s lending model, Lindiwe pays only ‘social interest’ on her loan, volunteering as a Learner Guide, a mentor and role model to children in her community.
+Through Camfed’s lending model, Lindiwe only pays ‘social interest’ on her Kiva loan by volunteering as a Learner Guide, a mentor and role model to children in her community.
 Lindiwe received specialised training, and now delivers life and study skills sessions in her local schools.
 Her own experiences of poverty growing up, and the difficulties she faced in staying in school motivated her to become a role model and mentor to children like her.
 In her community, Lindiwe observes that “children often face challenges causing them to drop out of school - Early marriage, poverty, chronic illness, loss of parents and lack of parental support and guidance and counselling, being in child-headed families.”

 She was one of the first 567 Learner Guides who earned a tailored Pearson BTEC Level 3 Advanced Diploma for their work in Zimbabwe.
 But for Lindiwe, her favourite part about being a Learner Guide is witnessing the transformation in the students that she mentors, “They are focused, hard-working and committed learners.
 They have gained confidence to accept themselves as they are.”

 “These challenges drive me to empower and support other girls through offering help financially and paying ‘social interest’ to them.
 It’s something that I’m passionate about.
 Helping girls to stay in school, helping them to achieve what they want in life, that is my favorite part.”